Application and Forms

-NOTE: Organizations receiving Project Grant funding are not eligible for General Operating funding.
+NOTE: Organizations applying for Project Grants may not apply for General Operating Support grants.

 To facilitate new and innovative art projects or services that engage the community and that have the potential to advance cultural presence, awareness and connections.

-This grant program is open to any Virginia not-for-profit organization, unit of government, or educational institution presenting the arts.
-These grants are designed to engage the community and encourage collaboration among other organizations with innovative artistic concepts.
-Each department of a college or university is considered to be a separate applicant.
+Virginia not-for-profit organizations, units of government, or educational institutions that meet the Basic Eligibility criteria.
+Each department of a college or university is considered to be a separate applicant..

 - Commissions of new works of art

-- Operating support for new and emerging arts organizations (whose primary purpose is the arts, which have applied for 501©3 designation of the Internal Revenue code, are incorporated in Virginia, are five years old or less, and had a previous year’s income of less than $50,000)
+- Operating support for new and emerging arts organizations (whose primary purpose is the arts, which have applied for 501(c)3 designation of the Internal Revenue code, are incorporated in Virginia, are five years old or less, and had a previous year’s income of less than $150,000)

-- Commission grants to any established arts organization in one year will total no more than 30 percent of that organization’s income for the previous year.
-Most grantees receive much less than 30 percent of their income in Commission grants.
+- Commission grants to any established arts organization in one year will total no more than 30% of that organization’s income for the previous year.
+Most grantees receive much less than 30% of their income through Commission grants.

-- Applications for Projects involving PreK-12 Students must be filed under the Artist in Education Program
+- Applications for Projects involving PreK-12 Students or adults, with identified learning goals, must be filed under the Artist in Education Program

 W-9 Form Requirement